siddmegadeth/Snap.js--EdgeLimit/README.md

  - align : either left or right based on which side the
   - debug : if true will create a red box on either side of edges for easy development
 properly:
+# Compatibility
+compatible with both bootstrap and zurd foundation css framework